All about Kalispell Montana

 How do I dispose of garbage/recycling materials in Kalispell MT?

-Valley Recycling is another option, located at 1410 Highway 2 West.
-They are open Monday-Friday only from 7:30am to 4:30pm.
+Valley Recycling is an option for recycling, located at 1410 US Highway 2 West.
+They are open seven days a week.
 Several drop off sites can be found on their website.
 Valley Recycling accepts non-waxy cardboard, newspaper, office paper, magazines, shredded paper, aluminum cans, aluminum foil and aluminum pie dishes.

 The Flathead County Landfill site is located at 4098 Highway 93 North in Kalispell.
 You can bring items such as construction debris, appliances, refuse, used motor oil, brush and yard waste to this site.
 They will also retrieve junked vehicles.
 Household Hazardous waste can also be delivered to the landfill site, but only on every third Saturday and registration is required.
 Also, four passenger vehicle tires per year can be delivered at no charge, and more can be dropped off with a small fee.